Fireworks glossary

 Rockets fireworks

-A rocket is a pyrotechnic firework packed with gunpower and propelled into the air.
+A rocket is a pyrotechnic firework packed with gunpower and is propelled into the air.
 The head is filled with gunpowder and it is attached to a stick.
 When it reaches it’s height it will burst into a variety of colours, stars and display effects.
-Rockets can be low-noise for small garden parties or for children, or loud noise upon explosion such as 1.4G or 1.3G.
-Rockets are a staple must have for most firework events as they can be seen from a log distance as they fill the sky.
-An example of low noise fireworks include glitter pop and louder rockets include Astro, Delta and Mercury Rising.
+Rockets can come as low-noise suitable for small garden parties or for children, or loud noise with a bang on explosion, such as 1.4G or 1.3G.
+Rockets are a staple must have for most firework events as they can be seen from a long distance.
+An example of our low noise fireworks include Glitter Pop and louder rockets include Astro, Delta and Mercury Rising.

 Roman Candles

-At Fireworks Boutique we have a wide variety of Roman candles.
-A Roman candle is a firework that ejects one or more stars.
-Most Roman candles are low – noise and burn gently for a while and will intermittently shoot stars, bursts or similar effects.
+At Fireworks Boutique we have a wide variety of roman candles.
+A roman candle is a firework that ejects one or more stars.
+Most roman candles are low noise intermittently shoot stars, bursts or similar effects.
 Generally, the bigger the candle the better the effects will be.
-They can normally be found in selection boxes however the bigger ones will come as single tubes.
-Good examples of roman candles include Crackle Blitz and Star Blast.
+They can normally be found in selection boxes, however, the bigger ones will come as single tubes.
+Good examples of our most popular roman candles are Crackle Blitz and Star Blast.

 Fountains